COUN5231 Fieldwork, Placement and Supervision 1

 Graduate Diploma Level Unit

 Credit Points: 8 (out of a total of 96 points)

 Placements provide the practice opportunities to integrate and apply counselling theory and skills, and to practice ethical decision-making to uphold the rights and autonomy of clients.
 In this unit students have the opportunity to apply a range of counselling skills and interventions to meet client needs, and analyse the influence of organisational, cultural and social contexts on their counselling practice.
 Students will sharpen their counselling practice, develop intervention planning and participate in supervision through presentations of case material.

-You will meet either online or on campus for two-hour supervision sessions on a weekly basis for 13 weeks of the term (excluding Week 7) with your Clinical Supervisor.
+You will meet online for two-hour supervision sessions on a weekly basis for the 12 weeks of the term with your Clinical Supervisor.

 This unit links theory to practise and asks you to consider how the parallel experiences of being on placement and reflecting on observations and feelings with a clinical supervisor can enhance skills, theoretical knowledge and personal insight.
 Weekly supervision sessions create a forum wherein you will bring case conceptualisation presentations, talk about occurrences on placement and learn how supervision will support your career.
 Clinical Supervision is also the place where self-awareness and critical reflection are focal points through discussion and reflective journal writing.

 On completion of the unit students will be able to: